mbromberek/udacity-cloud-capstone/README.md

 This should start a development server with the React application that will interact with the serverless TODO application.

+Once you have finished developing your application, please set `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
+A reviewer would start the React development server to run the frontend that should be configured to interact with your serverless application.

 # Postman collection

-An alternative way to test your API, you can use the Postman collection that contains sample requests.
+An alternative way to test the API, you can use the Postman collection that contains sample requests.
 You can find a Postman collection in this project.
 To import this collection, do the following.

 Click on the import button: